2026 Logistics

 Inside the main Lodge

-Loft inside the main Lodge
+Loft inside the main lodge (great for hanging out in!)

 Waterfront area

-Walking path between main lodge and cabins
+Gravel road between main lodge and cabins

-semi-indoor lean-to with bunkbeds
+Semi-indoor lean-to with bunkbeds